Ambien Generic Name & Formulations

 Risk of complex sleep behaviors (eg, sleep-walking, sleep-driving, engaging in other activities while not fully awake); discontinue immediately if occur.
 Monitor for CNS depressant effects and next-day impairment.
 Evaluate for co-morbid diagnoses (eg, physical and/or psychiatric disorders) prior to treatment.
 Reevaluate if insomnia fails to remit after 7–10 days of use.
 Depression.
 Suicidal tendencies.
 Evaluate any new onset of behavioral changes.
 Compromised respiratory function.
 Sleep apnea.
 Myasthenia gravis.
 Drug or alcohol abuse.
 Avoid in severe hepatic impairment; may contribute to encephalopathy.
 Avoid abrupt cessation.
 Write ℞ for smallest practical amount.
 Elderly (higher risk of falls).
 Debilitated.
 Pregnancy: monitor neonates.
 Nursing mothers: monitor infants (consider interrupting breastfeeding or pumping/discarding breast milk during and for 23hrs after administration).

 Concomitant other sedative-hypnotics including other zolpidem products: not recommended.
 Potentiates CNS depression with alcohol, other CNS depressants (eg, benzodiazepines, opioids, tricyclics); adjust dose.
+May increase risk of respiratory depression with opioids; limit dose/duration of concomitant use.
 May be potentiated by CYP3A4 inhibitors (eg, ketoconazole; consider lower zolpidem dose), sertraline.
 May be antagonized by CYP3A4 inducers (eg, rifampin, St. John's wort); avoid concomitant use.
 Decreased alertness with imipramine, chlorpromazine.